 B+ Tree Indexes are used by Databases

 The structure that is used to store a database index is called a B+ Tree.
 A B+ Tree works similar to the card sorting strategy we talked about earlier.
-In a B+ Tree the key values are separated into many smaller piles.
-As the name implies, the piles, technically called nodes, are connected in tree like fashion.
+In a B+ Tree, the key values are separated into many smaller piles.
+As the name implies, the piles, technically called nodes, are connected in a tree-like fashion.
 What makes a B+ Tree sizzle, is that for each pile in the tree, it is very easy and quick to do a comparison with the value you are finding and branch on to the next pile.
 Each pile drastically reduces the number of items you need to scan; actually exponentially so.

 In this way, by walking down the nodes, doing comparisons along the way we can avoid scanning thousands of records, in just a few easy node scans.
-Hopefully this diagram helps to illustrate the idea…
+Hopefully, this diagram helps to illustrate the idea…

-In the example above consider you need to retrieve the record corresponding to the key value 15.
+In the example above consider you need to retrieve the record corresponding to the key-value 15.
 To do so the following comparisons are made:

 - It determined that 15 is less than 40, so we traverse the “To Values < 40” branch.

 - Since 15 is greater than 10, but less than 30, we traverse the “To Values >= 10 and < 16 branch”

 With a B+ Tree Structure, it is possible to have thousands of records represented in a tree that has relatively few levels within its branches.
 As the number of lookups is directly related to the height of the tree, it is imperative to ensure all the branches are of equal height.
 This spreads out the data across the entire tree, making it more efficient to look up data within any range.